seL4/isabelle/src/Tools/VSCode/extension/README.md

       directory (`$ISABELLE_HOME`).

       + On Windows: use drive-letter and backslashes for `isabelle.home` above.
-      When running from a bare repository clone, `isabelle.cygwin_home` needs to point to a suitable Cygwin installation.
+      When running from a bare repository clone (not a development snapshot), `isabelle.cygwin_home` needs to point to a suitable Cygwin installation.

     Examples: